 The reverse variegated spider plant is a more recent cultivar of the spider plant, and has surpassed the original variegated spider plant in popularity.
 This newer variegated variety is referred to as “reverse variegated” because its leaf stripe colors are the reverse of the original variegated variety’s colors.
 It features dark green leaves with white edges.
 Reverse variegated spider plants grow dark green stems on which their plantlet babies develop.
 This spider plant will grow to be about the same size as the regular variegated variety.

 Botanical name: Chlorophytum comosum "Bonnie"

 The Bonnie spider plant, also sometimes called the curly spider plant, has coloring similar to the normal variegated variety, but its leaves are quite a bit curlier.
-This variety of spider plants tends to be smaller than other varieties when fully grown, making it an excellent choice for small spaces.
+This variety of spider plant tends to be smaller than other varieties when fully grown, making it an excellent choice for small spaces.
 Like the original variegated variety, this spider plant produces yellowish stems for producing its baby curly-leafed platelets.
-There are also solid green, non-variegated varieties of curly spider plants available, but these seem to be very rare and difficult to come by.
+There are also solid green, non-variegated varieties of curly spider plants available, but these seem to be rare and difficult to come by.

 Hawaiian Spider Plant

 The Hawaiian spider plant is a unique cultivar.
 This dark green spider plant shows variegation on its younger leaves, but as each leaf ages, the variegation fades, and the leaf becomes a more solid dark green color.
 This variety of spider plant tends to be more compact than others, similar to the curly spider plant, making it another great choice for smaller areas.
 The leaves of the Hawaiian spider plant have a “spikier” look to them than other spider plant varieties.
 This spider plant reminds me a bit of the top of a pineapple!